wqjuser/cursor-auto-free/README.EN.md

+## ⚠️ Disclaimer
+This project is for learning and research purposes only, aiming to study the device identification mechanism of cursor IDE** We strongly recommend that you purchase [Coursor]（ https://cursor.sh/ ）Authentic authorization * * to support developers.

+Using this script may violate the terms of use of Cursor.
+The author is not responsible for any issues caused by the use of this script, including but not limited to:

+-Software authorization has expired
+-Account ban
+-Other unknown risks

+If you recognize the value of cursor, please support the genuine version and pay for the work of software developers.

 ## Integration [cursor auto free]（ https://github.com/chengazhen/cursor-auto-free ）And [cursor reset]（ https://github.com/hamflx/cursor-reset ）The open-source scripts of two big shots
 ## Unlimited trial of cursor tool 0.45. x version adaptation
 ## Thank you to the two experts for their open-source efforts and the addition of some features